juriansluiman/Soflomo-Purifier/README.md

 Alternatively, you can use the FQCN `Soflomo\Purifier\PurifierFilter` in place of the `htmlpurifier` alias.

-If your pulling the consumers from their respective plugin managers, this should work out-of-the-box.
+If you're pulling the consumers from their respective plugin managers, this should work out-of-the-box.
 If not, please read [how to inject the filter plugin manager](#injecting-the-filtermanager).

 If for some reason you want to use the filter in your view templates, you also have a view helper available.